Internet Crime Defense

 - Word documents that are digitally stored

-The lawyers at Sharp & Driver, Attorneys at Law do not buckle underneath the heavy load of electronic discovery.
+The lawyers at the Law Office of Matthew D. Sharp, Attorneys at Law do not buckle underneath the heavy load of electronic discovery.
 They strive to examine every piece of evidence to make sure it complies with the guidelines required by the Federal Rules of Criminal Procedure and the State of Texas.
-If you are accused of cybercrime, call Sharp and Driver for a free consultation at 713-868-6100.
+If you are accused of cybercrime, call The Law Office of Matthew D. Sharp for a free consultation at 713-868-6100.